 At the start of the relationship, a narcissist can feel good around those with a positive outlook.
 They can also future fake and give false hope knowing those with a positive outlook will look for the best-case scenario.
 Narcissists can be grandiose.
 They can put that charismatic charm on to pull those in with a positive outlook.
 Someone who wants something from their life as a narcissist will latch onto those dreams to mirror them and sell them back to the positive person.

 7. Loyal, honest, trustworthy people.

-Those who are trustworthy often trust in others, those who are loyal often believe others are loyal to them, those who are honest often believe others will be honest with them.
-These are the qualities a narcissist needs within another to exploit another, to be able to get away with what they do for a long as they do.
+Those who are trustworthy often trust in others, those who are loyal often believe others are loyal to them, and those who are honest often believe others will be honest with them.
+These are the qualities a narcissist needs within another to exploit another, to be able to get away with what they do for as long as they do.
 When people don’t know about narcissism, they don’t recognise the behaviour.
 Often they believe people are coming from the same place they are due to the narcissist mirroring and selling an illusion that they too are loyal, honest, trustworthy people, only to find out later down the line they lied about who they are to exploit who you are.

 8. Humble people.

 A Narcissist knows humble people seldom go around telling everyone about their business.
-Therefore the narcissist can knowing people are only getting the narcissists version of events.
+Therefore the narcissist can, knowing people are only getting the narcissist’s version of events.
 Humble people can show a low estimate of their worth so others will not be complimentary towards them, making it far easier for a narcissist to invalidate and devalue humble people.

 9. Reliable people.